greg-ynx/Geopedia-regions-countries-capital_cities/README.md

 If you ever wanted to know the name of each country's capitals !

 ### Data Base
-Second tab shows our data base used for this application.
+Second tab shows our database used for this application.
 Currently, we are using a json file from dr5hn countries-states-cities-database repository on GitHub(Thank you!).

 ![Data-base](readme/geopedia-database-screen.png)